SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/ConnectorConstraints/README.md

 #Connector Constraints Sample

-This sample demonstrate how to disable select constraint from the default constraints of connector.
-The Constraints property of the Connector allows you to enable or disable Select, Drag, Delete, Tooltip etc.
+This sample demonstrates how to disable the select constraint from the default constraints of the connector.
+The Constraints property of the connector allows you to enable or disable the Select, Drag, Delete, Tooltip, and more.

 Demo: